Blog

 5. Safety & Environmental Impact

 Lithium (LiFePO4) is the safest lithium chemistry — it’s thermal runaway resistant, non-toxic, and produces zero emissions during operation.
+Lithium iron phosphate (LiFePO4) battery technology is widely recognized for its thermal stability and long cycle life.
 The built-in BMS provides overcharge, over-discharge, and short-circuit protection.

 Lead-acid batteries contain sulfuric acid and lead — both hazardous materials requiring proper disposal.
 They also emit hydrogen gas during charging, necessitating ventilation.